 SharePoint is not easy, for most users, it is a complicated piece of technology that completely changes what users know about content sharing and collaboration.

 Users need to understand how to navigate around the site and what all the buttons on the ribbon do.
 They also need to be aware of the consequences of their actions in SharePoint, if they are given access to SharePoint we need to educate and raise their awareness of document security and integrity.

-4. SharePoint gives power to the users.
-But users need instructions… Yes, in the good old “folder” world, users just copied and pasted the docs.
-But with SharePoint you can do so much more.
-You can download a document, you can upload it, you can check it out/check it back in, revert to the previous version control, promote document for approval, share the document externally.
-The list goes on.
+SharePoint gives power to users; they can do so much more than copy and paste documents.
+They can download a document, upload a document, check it out and check it back in, revert to the previous version control, promote the document for approval, share the document externally, and set alerts when a document or folder undergoes changes, and the list goes on.

 You won’t let someone behind the wheel of the car who was not properly trained in driving, would you?
 So why would you put your users in charge of your company files and data without training?